-If you file any of the returns listed below for 2002, attach Schedule H to it.
-Mail your return by April 15, 2003, to the address shown in your tax return booklet.
+If you file any of the returns listed below for 2003, remember to attach Schedule H to it.
+Mail your return by April 15, 2004, to the address shown in your tax return booklet.
 Exceptions.
 If you get an extension of time to file your return, file it with Schedule H by the extended due date.
 If you are a fiscal year filer, file your return and Schedule H by the due date of your fiscal year return, including extensions.